 Typical Mao Feng tea is known for its needle-like leaves and a slight floral overtone.
 Our premium Huang Mao Feng leaves nothing to be desired.
-Harvested in April have the Qing Ming festival, it is plucked with one bud and two leaves resulting in a fresh dark/medium green leaf.
+Harvested in April, it is plucked with one bud and two leaves resulting in a fresh dark/medium green leaf.
 The infusion produces a pale yellow/green cup color with a floral aroma, luscious buttery texture, soft notes of lychee and delicate sweet grass.

 About the leaves: